 - Adjustable-Rate Mortgage (ARMs): Unlike a fixed-rate mortgage, interest rates on an adjustable-rate mortgage will fluctuate with the changing market.
 This means that your interest rate will consistently be compared to a broader measure of current interest rates, called an index.
 When this index goes up or down, so will your mortgage payments.
 This insures that your interest rate is always conforming to current industry standards, which can be an advantage if interest rates drop; however, these types of loans are unpredictable and your monthly payments may increase dramatically.
 Many ARMs come with limits that set maximums and minimums for the adjustments in your interest rates.

 - Flexible Terms: The major benefit of conventional loans is that they aren’t subject to the stringent stipulations to which government-backed loans must conform.
 In many cases, this makes you exempt from payment penalties and other costs that borrowers of FHA loans would be responsible for covering.

 - Competitive Rates: Because the government doesn’t insure conventional loans, this type of loan constitutes more risk on the part of the lender.
 This means that this type of loan is generally more difficult to qualify for.
 Qualifying for a conventional loan typically means that you have a higher credit score, which often makes you eligible for lower rates than FHA loans would be able to offer.
 This also makes it easier to refinance your mortgage to an even lower rate or getting a cash out refinance on your mortgage.

 Why Choose Conventional Loans with Patty Newby

-At Georgetown Mortgage, Patty Newby has the local experience and industry insight to develop the best financing plan for you.
+At Thrive Mortgage, LLC, Patty Newby has the local experience and industry insight to develop the best financing plan for you.
 We start by examining your entire financial profile, from your assets, to your net worth, to your annual income.
 From there, we will work with you to determine the best mortgage solution for your unique situation.